 Mobile Inshore Undersea Warfare Unit 1920 AKA MIUW 1920, MIUWU 1920

 Mobile Inshore Undersea Warfare Unit 103 AKA MIUW 103, MIUWU 103

 The names have been changed to protect – well – never mind.
 (MIUW 1920 = MIUW 103)

 (By the way – We are not here, we never were here, you’ve mistaken us for someone else and this conversation never happened.)

-For MIUWU 103 and 104 Units based at Treasure Island and San Jose respectively, we have a Yahoo Groups “bulletin board” to pass the word and generally keep an active Comms Net in operation.
-Unit Vets can go to Yahoo Groups and sign up to be a member of Group: http://groups.yahoo.com/group/miuw103-104assn/
+For MIUWU 103 and 104 Units based at Treasure Island and San Jose respectively, we HAD a Yahoo Groups “bulletin board” to pass the word and generally keep an active Comms Net in operation. http://groups.yahoo.com/group/miuw103-104assn/

 MIUW 103 and its predecessors had their mission-roots going back before the Civil War.
 The task of Harbor Defense goes back even farther than that but our origins as a San Francisco-based harbor defense unit are clear.
 The unit worked from several locations over the years, including some time “drilling” every Wednesday night in the basement of the Palo Alto Post Office!

 In the above photo, Fort Point is seen as the original harbor defense installation in San Francisco; construction started in 1853.
 Shown here as the new Golden Gate bridge footings are being built OVER the fort circa 1934.
 Along with its associated coastal artillery sites on both sides of the Golden Gate and on Alcatraz and Angel Islands, it defended the City, port and country from sea-based attack during the Civil War up through the WWII era.
 Those defenses later included the nuclear-armed Nike anti aircraft missiles in the hills across the Gate from here.